Mountain Pose

 Step Two

 Engage your thigh muscles, pulling the thighs up away from the kneecaps.
 Your thighs will turn in slightly toward each other.
 Do not sink down the arches of your feet.
-Rather, press down firmly through your big toes and try to lift up the muscles of your inner arch.
+Instead, press down firmly through your big toes and try to lift up the muscles of your inner arch.

 When your arches feel strong, focus on straightening your posture and lengthening your back so that you form a straight line from your heels to the back of your head.
 Tuck your tailbone in to keep it in a straight line with the rest of your spine.